Veillonella: Fermentation

-A study of Veillonella in endurance athletes found that a relative abundance of the bacteria in the gut is associated with increased treadmill run time performance.
-This effect was demonstrated to be due to the organism's propionate metabolite produced from lactic acid.
+A study of Veillonella in endurance athletes found that a relative abundance of the bacteria in the gut is associated with increased treadmill run time performance in mouse models.
+This effect was proposed to be due to the propionate metabolite produced from lactic acid.

 Phylogeny

 The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).